 - 2. What was accomplished under these goals or objectives?
-(For each major goal/objective, address these three items below.) - a) What were the major activities? - Screening: More than approximately 3500 individual headrows were planted to be screened in the scab nursery at Lexington, KY.
+(For each major goal/objective, address these three items below.) - a) What were the major activities? - Screening: More than 3500 individual headrows were planted to be screened in the scab nursery at Lexington, KY.
 Material screened included breeding lines, uniform scab nurseries, other cooperative nurseries, released cultivars, segregating populations and genetic studies.
-Unfortunately freezes on April 15 and May 9 killed all of the material planted. - 2) Breeding: Approximately 406 crosses were made during FY21 all of which involved at least one scab resistant parent.
+We had better scab pressure than in the preceding season but hot dry weather at the wrong time limited infection in some material. - 2) Breeding: Approximately 400 crosses were made during this period, all of which involved at least one scab resistant parent.
 Breeding populations from F2 through F5 were selected for advancement.
 Preliminary lines were selected for testing based on genomic predictions.
-Advanced lines were tested in KY and multi state nurseries and tests. - 3) Collaboration grew uniform scab nurseries, other collaborative nurseries and participated in male sterile project, grew barley lines for collaborators at Virginia Tech. - 4) Outreach communicated findings to stakeholders through newsletters, web and at virtual meetings and virtual field days b) What were the significant results?
+Advanced lines were tested in KY and multi state nurseries and tests. - 3) Collaboration grew uniform scab nurseries, other collaborative nurseries and shared genomic selection ideas and information with breeders in the region. - 4) Outreach communicated findings to stakeholders through newsletters, web and at meetings and field days b) What were the significant results?

-- We observed significant differences among breeding lines in the resistance to FHB as indicated by FHB index.
-We are now grinding samples to submit for mycotoxin testing. - We obtained FHB resistance predictions for approximately 650 lines which we will consider in concert with the FHB index and mycotoxin data as we decide whether to test these lines in agronomic trials and in the scab nursery.
+- We observed significant differences among breeding lines in the resistance to FHB as indicated by FHB rating.
+We will soon be grinding samples to submit for mycotoxin testing. - We obtained genomic FHB resistance predictions for all of our preliminary lines: DON, rating, FDK which we will consider in selection of lines to continue testing in agronomic trials and in the scab nursery.